shawnricecake/shawnricecake/README.md

 ### Hi there 👋

 - 👨‍🎓 I am a PhD student at Northeastern University.
-- 🔭 My research focuses on the efficient AI on hardware devices.
+- 🔭 My research focuses on efficient AI for hardware devices.